mangalam-research/salve/README.rst

 Running ``salve-convert`` additionally requires that ``xmllint``, ``xsltproc`` and ``jing`` be installed on your system.

-.. note:: Using ``jing`` makes the test suite take twice as long to
+.. note:: Using ``jing`` makes the test suite take twice as long to complete.
+So
-          complete.
-So why, oh why, use ``jing``?
+          why, oh why, use ``jing``?
 It is used to validate the RNG file before salve's conversion code gets to it.
 It helps keep salve small.
-A previous version of ``salve-convert`` used ``xmllint`` for this task but ``xmllint`` would sometimes hang while validating the RNG.
+A previous version of ``salve-convert`` used ``xmllint`` for this task but ``xmllint`` lets some errors pass through and would sometimes hang while validating the RNG.
 It would hang on run-of-the-mill TEI files.

           This is unacceptable, and debugging ``xmllint`` is just not an option right now.
 (If you think that debugging ``xmllint`` *is* an option, you are welcome to debug it.
-We're sure the folks responsible for ``xmllint`` will appreciate your
+We're sure the folks responsible for ``xmllint`` will appreciate your contribution.)
-          contribution.)

 Running salve's tests **additionally** requires that the development dependencies be installed.
 Please see the `<package.json>`_ file for